AHeroicLlama/Mappalachia/User_Guides/Advanced_mapping.md

 You can reset all Plot Icon Settings by pressing Reset to Default in the bottom left.

 ## Topography Mode
 Topography mode is similar to Icon mode, except it uses varying colors to visualize the altitude of plotted items.
 You can select from 2-5 of the first colors defined in the color palette to distinguish the altitude of plotted items.
 A scale on the right will show which color represents which altitude band (see Colors and shapes above, and Topography Color Bands below).
-Due to using varying colors, Topographic plot mode uses shape alone to distinguish between different legend items.
+Due to using varying colors, Topographic plot mode uses shape alone to distinguish between different legend items.<br/>
+You will also find that Topographic plotting is slower than other modes since a unique icon must be created for each individual instance.

 ### Topography Color Bands
 Under Plot Settings > Topography Color Bands you can select the number of unique colors chosen as the altitude key from the color palette while in Topographic plot mode.
 You may select from 2-5 colors and it is generally recommend to use more colors for more dense maps and vice-versa.
 If your color palette contains less colors than the selected value, then only the colors present will be used.